srowatt/memwatch-ng/README.md

 platform-independent native module that requires no special instrumentation.
 This module attempts to satisfy that need.

-To get started, import `node-memwatch` like so:
+To get started, import `memwatch-ng` like so:

 ```javascript
 var memwatch = require('memwatch-ng');